- Home

 2. Baked tomato orzo with artichoke and halloumi

 Orzo is one of the most versatile types of pasta around.
 Resembling large grains of rice, the word ‘orzo’ means barley, and its tiny size means it can be used in soups, salads, and casseroles.
-But it’s also great as a main dish, and one of the best ways to serve it is with roasted tomatoes, artichokes, and halloumi cheese.
+But, one of the best ways to serve it is with roasted tomatoes, artichokes, and halloumi cheese.

-Not only is this dish light yet comforting, but it’s also seriously quick to prepare.
-You can buy marinated artichokes if you don’t fancy cooking them from scratch, and while you can simply top your orzo with the ingredients once cooked, you’ll get an even better result if you bake it all together.
+Not only is this dish comforting, it’s also quick to prepare.
+You can buy marinated artichokes if you don’t fancy cooking them from scratch, and while you can top your orzo with the ingredients once cooked, you’ll get an even better result if you bake everything together.
 That way, the roast tomatoes release their juices through the dish, and the halloumi melts into it all.

 A twist of lemon zest, plenty of garlic, and a dusting of Aleppo peppers add even more flavour.
 If you’re vegan, just swap the halloumi for a plant-based alternative; vegan feta works really well!